Sunshine840/car_rental_system/README.md

 - The UML Class diagram can be found here docs/UML_Class_Diagram.pdf
 - The UML Use Case diagram can be found here docs/UML_UseCase_Diagram.pdf
+- The UML Activity diagram can be found here docs/UML_Activity_Diagram.pdf